mahmoudrawynady/Floward_Task/README.md

 ## Native Profile Data Handling
 The native profile data is retrieved in **MainActivity** using the `getProfile` method.
-This method sends static profile data, including the name, email, and profile picture path, from Android (using Jetpack Compose) to Flutter via a MethodChannel:
+This method sends static profile data, including the name, email, and profile picture path, from Android to Flutter via a MethodChannel:

 ```kotlin
 class MainActivity : FlutterActivity() {